electric-socket/noisy/README.md

 # Noisy
-Pascal program to mark (or remove marks) on source files so the compiler will give "shout outs" when used.
+Pascal program (or programs, I explain more below) to mark (or remove marks) on source files so the compiler will give "shout outs" when used, i.e. the program will gbe very "noisy".

 What exactly does this mean, and why am I creating a program to do this?
 * In large projects with dozens to hundreds to thousands or hundreds of thousands of source files -- hey, maybe projects aren't that big now, just wait, they will be.
-Besides, as I said (or maybe will say later) that this project might be used on programs in languages other than Pascal ==  it can be difficult or even impossible to determine which file was invoked where, especially when conditional compilation is being used (such as a program being released for different operating
+Besides, as I said (or rather will say later), this project might be used on programs in languages other than Pascal ==  it can be difficult or even impossible to determine which file was invoked where, especially when conditional compilation is being used (such as a program being released for different operating